 - Day 5: Build the instant-response email template with Calendly link

-According to Celonis’s 2024 Process Intelligence report, the median time-to-value for business process automation is 6 weeks.
-But the instant-response piece can be live in a single week and delivering results immediately.
+Per Celonis’s 2024 Process Intelligence report, the median time-to-value for business process automation is 6 weeks.
+But the instant-response piece can go live in one week and deliver results immediately.